seokyim8/Tetris/README.md

 to Python (by hand), and additional libraries like Pytorch were used to enable Deep Q Learning for the Tetris bot.
 Details are listed below:

 ### Method Used: Deep Q Learning with neural networks.
-    - NOTE: Most of the following values/strategies were arbitrarily chosen; hence, they are subject to change upon finding a better model-developing strategy! - number of layers: 3 learning rate: 0.001 activation function: ReLU
+    number of layers: 3
+    learning rate: 0.001
+    activation function: ReLU